gnethercutt/pearlhacks2019-serverless-workshop/README.md

 ?
 Do you want to add another path?
 No
 ```

-Write api logic for your Lambda function:
+### Write api logic for your Lambda function, hardcoded at first:

 ```javascript
 app.get('/people', function(rqr, res) {
 	const people = [